Pet Vaccinations at Our Valley Veterinary Hospital of Helena in Helena, MT

 Core vaccines for dogs include those against parvovirus, distemper, and canine hepatitis.
 Non-core vaccines include Bordatella bronchiseptica, Borrelia burgdorferi, and leptospirosis.
 At your veterinarian in Helena, diseases can be prevented with the right vaccinations for your dog’s needs.
 Puppies begin a series of vaccinations in the early weeks, which continue until 16 to 20 weeks.
 They will then receive annual boosters as adults.

 Core vaccines for cats include those against panleukopenia, feline herpesvirus, calicivirus, and rabies.
 Non-core vaccines protect your cat against feline leukemia, feline chlamydia virus, and feline infectious peritonitis.
 Your vet can advise if your cat needs these additional vaccines.
 Kittens begin vaccinations when a few weeks old and continue at intervals until 16 weeks.
 Adult cats are vaccinated annually.

 Contact Our Team of Veterinarians at Valley Veterinary Hospital of Helena in Helena, MT for Pet Vaccinations

-Dr. Armstrong and Dr. Reisinger have extensive knowledge and experience of veterinary medicine and know how important your pets are to your life.
+Dr. Reisinger has extensive knowledge and experience of veterinary medicine and know how important your pets are to your life.
 That’s why “For Happy and Healthy Pets” is part of their name.
 We offer a range of veterinary services for animals and can help ensure your pet’s health throughout its life.
 If you have concerns about the safety of vaccinations, we will be happy to discuss the matter with you.
 Call Valley Veterinary Hospital of Helena today at (406) 442-0188 for an appointment to learn more about the vaccinations that can be critical to your pet’s health.